The Rt. Hon Professor the Lord Alton of Liverpool

 He is widely regarded and respected across all political parties as a great statesman and parliamentarian, with his personal mission to build a new consensus around the meaning and causes of poverty.

-You can read the oration for The Rt Hon Frank Field MP presented by John Timpson here
+Read the oration for The Rt Hon Frank Field MP.

 His Honour, Judge Clement Goldstone QC